Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Ryu's Perception of Isaiah (Interpretation based on interactions & persona):**

-* **Initial Impression (Days 1-4):** Views him as a **newcomer adventurer**, perhaps a bit unusual (staring, dagger forgetfulness, probing questions), potentially reckless or overly forward, and unusually focused on *her*.
-Maintained professional distance and underlying caution. **Did not know his name.**
+* **Initial Impression (Days 1-4):** Views him as a newcomer adventurer, perhaps a bit unusual (staring, dagger forgetfulness, probing questions), potentially reckless or overly forward, and unusually focused on *her*.
+Maintained professional distance and underlying caution.
+Did not know his name.
 * **Impression Post-Day 9 Breakfast:** Her perception has likely not changed significantly.
 She probably did not consciously recognize or register Isaiah at all during his breakfast visit, or if she did, it was merely as "another customer" amongst the morning rush, failing to connect him definitively to the "unusual newcomer" from before, especially as he deliberately avoided attention.
 Her focus was on her work.
-He remains a **non-entity or a vaguely remembered, unnoteworthy face** from her perspective based on that lack of reaction. **Still does not know his name.**
+He remains a non-entity or a vaguely remembered, unnoteworthy face from her perspective based on that lack of reaction.
+Still does not know his name.
 * **Protagonist Aura Effect:** It seems the aura, while potentially making him subtly more memorable or intriguing to others like Eina, Rose, or Syr, has not yet significantly penetrated Ryu's carefully constructed professional mask or overcome her natural caution to make her actively *seek him out* or even consistently *recognize* him amidst her work